Bokaro Steel City: Railway

 Bokaro Steel City railway station lies at the edge of the Jharia Coalfield and serves the residents of Bokaro and the surrounding mining-industrial area.
 It is a A-category railway station, with amenities including escalators, A.C waiting rooms, a food court, charging points, a foot over-bridge, and computerised ticket reservation counters.
 The railway station is operated by the South Eastern Railway of the Indian Railways, and provides connectivity to neighbouring states and major metropolitan areas such as Delhi, Kolkata, Mumbai and Chennai.

 Road

 Dhanbad-Bokaro-Ranchi-Jamshedpur Mega Industrial Corridor Expressway was completed till Bokaro in 2018 and Bokaro-Dhanbad expansion to 6 lanes was completed in 2022.
 Bokaro Bus Stand is a private bus stand and land acquisition is being done in Sector-12 for new bus stand.
-National Highway-18 (old NH-32) and National Highway-23 which is a 4-laned till Purulia.
+National Highway-18 (old NH-32) and National Highway-23 which is a 4-laned.